swarmzilla/swarm2k/README.md

 1,890 nodes left

 # What are we doing?
-We are trying to form a large, 2000 nodes, Docker Swarm mode cluster.
+We are trying to form a large, 2000 nodes, Docker Swarm mode cluster collaboratively.
+It is expected that we'll learn a lot about the limitations of Docker 1.12 Swarm mode in process.
+This will help us and also the Docker team moving forwards to have the better scalable container system.

 Please follow hashtag [#DockerSwarm2000](https://twitter.com/hashtag/DockerSwarm2000) on Twitter.

 # Where and When?